 - Options for Paying for Nursing Home Care Before You Run Out of Money

-- When You Run Out of Money
+- Options for Paying for Nursing Home Care When You Do Run Out of Money

 If you’re looking for suggestions on how to pay for care before you run out of money, continue reading.
 It is possible that by accessing some other financial resources, you may be able to pay for nursing home care before depleting your estate.
 In the event that you exhaust other methods or are unable to find any other ways, there are a couple of other options to pay for nursing home care.